 If you decide to have or want to purchase a piece of vintage ironware, you’ll be happy if you choose Wagner.
 Yes, Wagner made excellent cast iron cookware that has stood the test of time.
 And much of the Wagner ironware is now over 100 years old.

 Will you be happy with a piece of Wagner cast iron?
-Definitely yes, Wagner their ironware to a standard that few companies could ever hope to match.
-And it’s made to be used, so have fun using it and start cooking on your vintage Wagner iron.
+Definitely, yes, Wagner ironware to a standard that few companies could ever hope to match.
+The cookware remains some of the best you can buy, and I’m sure you’ll have fun using any piece of vintage Wagner ironware.